-Applicants must have studied Biology to at least AS level or equivalent, and normally applicants must have an A level pass in Biology, although applicants who have not studied science for some time or do not have a science background will be considered.
-The study of other sciences such as Chemistry, Maths or Physics would be an advantage.
+Applicants must normally have studied Biology and Chemistry to at least AS level or equivalent, although applicants who have not studied science for some time will be considered.
+The study of other sciences such as Maths or Physics would be an advantage.
+Applicants who have A level Chemistry but do not have Biology to AS level will also be considered.